gautham1047/Finite-Difference-Modeling/README.md

 - CD_eq_2d.ipynb is for the convection-diffusion equation.
 - navier-stokes.ipynb is an old attempt at solving the Navier-Stokes equation, and stokes-test.ipynb is a more current, but still buggy, version of the Navier-Stokes solver.
 There are multiple versions of this latest file

+The various test file are for messing around with certain concepts and features - They are not a part of the project.